-The Mississippi Earthtones Festival, co-organized by Alton Main Street and the Sierra Club, is a celebration of our river through art, music, and conservation.
-This 14th Annual event falls on September 19th and promises to attract thousands of people to Broadway, where the street will be closed to traffic between Easton Street and Langdon Street from Noon until 10:00 p.m.
+The Mississippi Earthtones Festival, co-organized by Alton Main Street and the Sierra Club, is a celebration of our river through art, music, and conservation which is held every 3rd Saturday in September ~ our 15th Annual event falls on September 18th 2021.

-Mississippi Earthtones Festival is held annually on the 3rd Saturday in September, as part of the State of Illinois’ “It’s Our River Day” initiative to celebrate Illinois watersheds through education, recreation and conservation.
-Alton’s free community river celebration would not be possible without the generosity of its sponsors.
-Alton Main Street and the Sierra Club express their sincere appreciation to local businesses and organizations for supporting the event.
+This festival is held annually as part of the State of Illinois’ “It’s Our River Day” initiative to celebrate Illinois watersheds through education, recreation and conservation.